 The various benefits that a dandelion offers encourage people to propagate and grow them.
 This is probably why they were allowed to grow next to human settlements.
 This was before their popularity declined in the 19th and 20th centuries.

 However, as years went by, the need to grow them was replaced by the desire to grow and tend to manicured lawns and gardens.
 This shifted the perception of dandelions from beautiful and useful plants to nuisances that needed to be dealt with.
 Since then, dandelions have been considered landscaping nightmares by many.

 When dandelions become a nuisance, there are several ways of eradicating them from your lawn.
 The ideal method will depend on their population and growing position in your yard.
 As aforementioned, the anatomy of a dandelion prevents the application of standard weed whacking procedures.

 You need a unique approach that guarantees total eradication because, otherwise, it would be a fool’s errand.
-The most effective methods you can employ include:

 There are two types of herbicides you can use for lawn treatment: pre-emergent and post-emergent herbicides.
 Pre-emergent weed killers do not harm existing weeds but prevent new ones from germinating, while post-emergent clear all dandelions from your lawn.
 Your choice of herbicide will depend on the season and your landscaping needs.